-- In a subject area that requires the learning of new concepts and facts.
+- Need to be in a subject area that requires the learning of new concepts and facts

 Tip: A good question to ask yourself as you prepare an elective course is, "Would a conventional school accept this as a credit course?"